 so check those out if you're having trouble deciding or want to weigh your options before buying one for yourself.

-Here's what some customers have said about them:
+Here's what customers have said:

 "This pickholder is both beautiful and well-crafter.